Smoke and haze from Canadian wildfires leave Detroit with some of the worst US air quality

 The coming respite meant little to Dan Daley Tuesday in St. Louis Park, Minnesota — he said “it’s kind of miserable some days because you can’t spend a lot of time outside.”

-Associated Press contributors include Trisha Ahmed and Steve Karnowski in Minneapolis, Ken Kusmer in Indianapolis and Julie Walker in New York.
+Associated Press contributors include Trisha Ahmed and Steve Karnowski in Minneapolis, Ken Kusmer in Indianapolis, Rebecca Reynolds in Louisville and Julie Walker in New York.

 Credit: AP